tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_6.md

 A lone guard tower stands sentinel over the entrance, its silhouette stark against the starlit sky.
 The solitary figure of a sentry, manning a .50 caliber machine gun is visible.
 His posture is relaxed, unaware of the eyes trained on him from the shadows.

-Tuyết slips forward with her scoped SKS in hand.
-She finds her position, a natural hollow that offers both a clear line of sight and camouflage.
+Tuyết slips forward, finding her position, a natural hollow that offers both a clear line of sight and camouflage.
 She settles in, her breathing controlled, waiting for the right moment.
+She carefully shoulders her SKS, her fingers making precise adjustments to the scope.

 The distant thrum of a CH-47 Chinook approaches, its heavy blades cutting through the air with a sound like rolling thunder.
 Tuyết's eyes narrow, her focus absolute as she aligns her sight with the oblivious sentry.